Seuthes III: Life

 While Seuthes III is generally considered a great ruler, and certainly held his own against Alexander's successors, built a well-planned royal town (Seuthopolis) and impressive tomb (see below), and issued ample coinage in several types, it should be remembered that he ruled only part of Thrace and shared space with both the Macedonian Lysimachus and with other Thracian rulers (like the Spartocus mentioned above).

 Much about his reign remains unknown, as does the succession to his authority, unitary or divided.
 If the Cotys and Reboulas of the Athenian decree are indeed sons of Seuthes III, it is possible Cotys II was one of his successors, although his sole certain attestation is in 330 BC.
 Roigos, buried in the Kazanlăk Tomb, was the son of a Seuthes, and has been tentatively but enthusiastically identified as a son of Seuthes III.
-He is not, however, named among the sons of Seuthes III and Berenike, and if he dates to the mid-3rd century BC (as indicated in the original reports), this may preclude identification with a son of Seuthes III from an earlier marriage.
+He is not, however, named among the sons of Seuthes III and Berenice, and if he dates to the mid-3rd century BC (as indicated in the original reports), this may preclude identification with a son of Seuthes III from an earlier marriage.
 A certain Gonimase (Gonimasē), wife of a Seuthes, buried in a tomb near Smjadovo, has been proposed as Seuthes III's earlier wife and mother of Cotys and Reboulas, or of Roigos, although there is no proof for any of these associations.
-The obscure Seuthes IV is named as the son of a Teres on a gold ring from the tomb known as Dalakova Mogila, and geographical and chronological considerations allow the possible identification of this Teres with the Teres attested among the sons of Seuthes III and Berenike.
+The obscure Seuthes IV is named as the son of a Teres on a gold ring from the tomb known as Dalakova Mogila, and geographical and chronological considerations allow the possible identification of this Teres with the Teres attested among the sons of Seuthes III and Berenice.
 If so, a successor of Seuthes III may have been Teres IV, father of Seuthes IV, the possible father of Roigos.